survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 T> UglifyJS warnings can help you to understand how it processes the code.
 Therefore, it may be beneficial to have a peek at the full output every once in a while.

-T> There's a standalone version of the plugin known as [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin).
+T> There's a standalone version of the plugin packaged as [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin).
 It allows you to control the version of UglifyJS you are using.

 ## Tree Shaking

-Webpack supports a feature enabled by the ES6 module definition known as **tree shaking**.
+**Tree shaking** is a feature enabled by the ES6 module definition.
 The idea is that given it is possible to analyze the module definition in a static way without running it, webpack can tell which parts of the code are being used and which are not.
 It is possible to verify this behavior by expanding the application a little and adding code there that should be eliminated.

 Adjust the component as follows: